accoffin12/streaming-07-FinalMTA/README.md

 # 6. Modifications of Data
 A secondary file containing the data utilized in this repo is located in the main repo.
 This variation of the altered file was modified by selecting data from week 1 of February 2022.
-The first week of February 2022 data was selected as it contained an example of each station multiple times over the period.
-Due to the size of the dataset it is not possible to upload the entire CSV to github.
+The first week of February 2022 data was selected, as it contained an example of several stations multiple times.
+Due to the file size, the original file can not be uploaded to Git Hub.

-A column was added containing information pertaining the the Line that each station is part of.
-Stations that had multiple connections to different lines were added based on if the line they were part of what alread part of the majority of the others.
-For example if a station served Lines 7, N and W, it was added to Line-7_queue.
-By doing this it limited the number of queues that were created to 3 queues, as opposed to creating a queue per station.
+A column was added containing the Line information each station is part of.
+Stations with multiple connections to different lines were added based on whether the line they were part of was already part of the majority of the others.
+For example, if a station served Lines 7, N, and W, it was added to Line-7_queue.
+By doing this, it limited the number of queues that were created to 3 queues, as opposed to creating a queue per station.

 A Second File was created from the data collected in Data_MTA_Line7.csv containing only information on Station-447(Flushing-Main St (7)) and Station-463(Hunters Point Av (7)) to generate alerts as to how busy a particular station was.
 This was done in response to project time constraints.